Pierrolo/GameMapGen/README.md

 6. Giving the fact that the env is very small, it would make sens to run parrallel environment, they won't evne need to be asynchronous.

 7. Difficulty assessment.
 We use A* to find the paths (S to T and T to F).
 In addition to reporting the path, we might report the number of iteration need to find it, this could be a computation of how difficult the map is, and might be used to orient the reward toward more difficult maps.

+8. Add more reporting.
+During training, compute the q values for each tile type and report it, looking as gif the agent seem to only be a bit better than random...